China group withdraws bid for Australia's S. Kidman, set to make new offer

-Australia last week rejected the bid for the cattle company by the group headed by Hunan Dakang Pasture Farming Co Ltd (002505.SZ), saying the sale is not in its national interest.
+Australia last week rejected the bid for the cattle company by the group headed by Hunan Dakang Pasture Farming Co Ltd , saying the sale is not in its national interest.

-Dakang plans to actively negotiate with related parties in the next three months to try and come up with an acceptable deal, it said in a filing on the Shenzhen stock exchange.

-“The negotiations over the next three months are non-exclusive and we are not ruling out other bidding competitors,” Dakang said.

-Dakang P&F’s partners in the purchase attempt were Shanghai CRED Real Estate Stock Co Ltd and local company Australian Rural Capital Ltd (ARC.AX).
+Dakang P&F’s partners in the purchase attempt were Shanghai CRED Real Estate Stock Co Ltd and local company Australian Rural Capital Ltd.

 Australian Treasurer Scott Morrison gave the partners a week to address his concerns but the bidders have now withdrawn their offer, and intend to make a fresh bid they hope can allay any regulatory concerns, Australian Rural Capital said in a statement on Tuesday to the stock exchange.